Ben Wiles: Early life

 Wiles was born in Rotherham, South Yorkshire and attended Kilnhurst Primary School.

-Career
+Club career

+Rotherham United

 Wiles began his career at Rotherham United, progressing through the club's youth academy before signing a one-year professional contract on 1 June 2017.
 He joined Northern Premier League Division One South club Frickley Athletic on 10 August 2017 on a one-month youth loan, where he made five appearances.
 Upon returning, he made his first-team debut for Rotherham on 3 October in a 2–1 loss at home to Chesterfield in the EFL Trophy.

 Wiles scored his first professional goal on 31 August 2019 in the League One game against Tranmere Rovers.

+Huddersfield Town

+On 25 August 2023, Wiles signed for fellow EFL Championship side Huddersfield Town for a "significant" undisclosed fee, on a three-year deal.

+International career

+Born in England, Wiles is eligible to play for Scotland through his Grandfather.
+Wiles can also play for England though has yet to feature for either national teams sides or youth sides.

+Personal life

+His grandfather is the former Scotland and Sheffield United defender Eddie Colquhoun.